 We’ve seen that training data reflects the disparities, distortions, and biases from the real world and the measurement process.
 This leads to an obvious question: when we learn a model from such data, are these disparities preserved, mitigated, or exacerbated?

 Predictive models trained with supervised learning methods are often good at calibration: ensuring that the model’s prediction subsumes all features in the data for the purpose of predicting the outcome.
-By contrast, human intuition is notoriously poor at accounting for priors, and this is a major reason that statistical predictions perform better in a wide variety of settings.
 But calibration also means that by default, we should expect our models to faithfully reflect disparities found in the input data.

 Here’s another way to think about it.
 Some patterns in the training data (smoking is associated with cancer) represent knowledge that we wish to mine using machine learning, while other patterns (girls like pink and boys like blue) represent stereotypes that we might wish to avoid learning.
 But learning algorithms have no general way to distinguish between these two types of patterns, because they are the result of social norms and moral judgments.
 Absent specific intervention, machine learning will extract stereotypes, including incorrect and harmful ones, in the same way that it extracts knowledge.

-Finally, it’s also possible for the learning step to introduce demographic disparities that aren’t in the training data.
-The most common reason for this is the sample size disparity.
+Another common reason why machine learning might perform worse for some groups than others is sample size disparity.
 If we construct our training set by sampling uniformly from the training data, then by definition we’ll have fewer data points about minorities.
 Of course, machine learning works better when there’s more data, so it will work less well for members of minority groups, assuming that members of the majority and minority groups are systematically different in terms of the prediction task.Hardt.

 When we develop machine-learning models, we typically only test their overall accuracy; so a “5% error” statistic might hide the fact that a model performs terribly for a minority group.
 Reporting accuracy rates by group will help alert us to problems like the above example.
-In the next chapter, we’ll look at metrics that quantify the error-rate disparity between groups.
+In Chapter 3, we’ll look at metrics that quantify the error-rate disparity between groups.